 The first set of findings revealed a strong perception among junior cadets regarding the alignment of their maritime education programs with international standards, particularly those outlined by the International Maritime Organization (IMO) and the Standards of Training, Certification, and Watchkeeping for Seafarers (STCW) (Chircop, 2015; Mankabady, 1986).
 The majority of participants perceived their programs to be fully aligned or partially aligned with international standards, indicating a high degree of confidence in the quality and relevance of their educational experiences.
-This finding underscores the pivotal role of international standards in shaping maritime education programs and ensuring consistency, interoperability. and global recognition qualifications.
+This finding underscores the pivotal role of international standards in shaping maritime education programs and ensuring consistency, interoperability, and global recognition qualifications.
 By adhering to internationally recognized frameworks such as the STCW Convention, educational institutions can provide students with a solid foundation of knowledge, skills, and competencies that are transferable across national borders and compliant with industry best practices (House & Saeed, 2016).
 Furthermore, the perception of alignment with international standards was closely associated with participants' satisfaction levels with various aspects of the curriculum content and practical training.
 Participants who perceived the curriculum components as very relevant or relevant tended to express higher levels of satisfaction, highlighting the importance of aligning educational content with industry needs to enhance student engagement, motivation, and learning outcomes.

-Analysis of Research, Needs, and Professionalism in Maritime Education
+Analysis of Research, Needs, and Professionalism in Maritime Education institutions (Anyon, 2017; Richards, 2013).

-The second set of findings delved deeper into the analysis of research, needs, and professionalism in maritime education, providing insights into the relevance of the curriculum to professional needs, importance of continuous professional development, and the availability of opportunities career advancement within educational institutions (Anyon, 2017; Richards, 2013).
 The findings highlighted a strong correlation between the perceived relevance of the curriculum and participants' satisfaction levels, with those who found the curriculum components very relevant or relevant expressing higher levels of satisfaction.
 This underscores the importance of designing curriculum content that not only meets academic requirements but also addresses the practical demands and challenges encountered in real-world maritime operations.
 Moreover, the findings underscored the importance of continuous professional development and lifelong learning among junior cadets to keep pace with the evolving demands of the maritime industry.
-Participants expressed positive attitudes towards professional development opportunities provided within their educational institutions, including access to industry internships, support for certification professional and availability exams. of workshops/seminars (Moodie, 2002).
-This reflects a proactive institutional approach towards fostering a culture of lifelong learning and career advancement among aspiring seafarers.
+Participants expressed positive attitudes towards professional development opportunities provided within their educational institutions, including access to industry internships, support for certification exams, and availability of professional workshops/seminars 2002).
+This reflects a proactive (Moodie, institutional approach towards fostering a culture of lifelong learning and career advancement among aspiring seafarers.